fleetdm/fleet/docs/Using-Fleet/MDM-macOS-updates.md

 </plist>
 ```

 2. Copy the `ProductKey` from the command's results.
-Documentation on how to view a command's is [here](./MDM-commands#step-4-view-the-commands-results).
+Documentation on how to view a command's results is [here](./MDM-commands#step-4-view-the-commands-results).

 Example product key: `MSU_UPDATE_22F770820d_patch_13.4.1_rsr`